Download the PDF version of our marketing analysis guide 😉

 How do you look at data and figure any of this out?
 How do you know what’s important?

-I created the following graphics for a talk I gave at Grand Central Tech last year.
+I created the following graphics for a talk on marketing analysis I gave at Grand Central Tech last year.
 They’re much simpler (and prettier) than what you’ll see when you log into Google Analytics, so hopefully they’ll be less scary and easier to understand.

 Let’s say you have a mobile app with 10,000 users.